 Though it’s old (the 1970s photos are fun) it is thorough in explaining how to measure your body and draft slopers, then create patterns from them.

-Well, then I got into blogging, and discovered Ikat Bag.
-LiEr covers a lot of what those drafting books cover, sometimes in much more depth, but specifically for children (which fashion books don’t consider).
+Later when I got into blogging, I discovered Ikat Bag.
+LiEr covers a lot of what those drafting books cover, sometimes in much more depth, but specifically for children (which fashion books don’t usually consider).
 Check out her drafting series here.

 As for digitizing, well that’s another learning curve.
 This tutorial from Sewing in No Man’s Land explains the basic process of scanning and digitizing a paper pattern using Photoshop (regular version, not elements).

 My process is a lot like the one explained in that tutorial, but I use Adobe Creative Suite 5 (CS5) and iWork Pages (for Macs) to write my patterns.
 This is partly because of my background – working in a school where I was friends with the technology teacher, I learned to use Illustrator and Photoshop way before I started blogging because they were great tools (and available at school) to design show posters for the plays I directed.
 Pages is super easy to learn and export documents to PDF format; I use it to write the pattern instructions, and then I use Adobe Acrobat to combine those with the PDF file from Illustrator.

 The other reason I use Illustrator is that the more I learn about the software (and there is a pretty steep learning curve) the easier it gets for me, and the more shortcuts I have figured out with regards to pattern drafting.
 For comparison, the Toddler Blazer – the first pattern I wrote – took me weeks because I was learning the specifics of using Illustrator for patterns.
 Last night I created a draft for a shirt and graded it to 8 sizes within a few hours.

 The best resource I’ve found for using Illustrator for pattern drafting is the series of videos produced by Ralph Pink.
 In particular, this one, which takes you step-by-step (it’s 45 minutes long) through drafting a bodice in Illustrator – without drafting on paper first! – is great to see the process.